-Candidates are being sought for the 2014 DPI College Scholarship Program.
+Applications are being accepted for the 2015 Delmarva Poultry Industry, Inc. College Scholarship Program.
 Applications are being accepted for undergraduate and graduate scholarships that are available to residents of the Delmarva Peninsula in the amount of $1,500 or more.

 DPI is the nonprofit trade association working for the continued progress of the meat chicken industry in Delaware, the Eastern Shore of Maryland, and the Eastern Shore of Virginia.